thompson42/pyspark-dse-cookbook/README.md

   /home/your-user/cassandra_parquet_join.py
 ```

-#### Change the schema in the user_sessions table Cassandra by adding a column then and add some more rows
+#### Change the schema in the user_sessions table Cassandra by adding a column, then and add some more rows

 Go to your Datastax Studio session and run STEP 4 and 5